asiahty/MANB1153-01/README.md

 # MANB1153-01

-This folder is dedicated for Data Mining and Business Analytics course
+This folder is dedicated for Data Mining and Business Analytics course.

-For educational purposes
+For educational and learning purposes.